najafian-lab/fpw-dl-v1/README.md

 The easier it is for you to identify the components and slits in the image, the better the results of the ML model/vision scripts will be.
 As described in the paper, please use images that have good contrast between cells and membranes, with fewer artificats, and are of similar magnification that the model was trained on.

 ## System Recommendations
 For faster results we recommend an NVIDIA GPU that's equivalent to or better than a GTX 1070, and a modern PC.
 Just as a reference we used an AMD Ryzen 3900X with a Titan RTX, to generate the FPW estimates for the paper, with 64Gb of system ram and 24Gb of VRAM.
 Although other configurations will work, we cannot ensure inference time will be fast or if the model will even load with systems that have low GPU RAM or system RAM.
+We highly recommend running this on Linux as it has the best support for ML when it comes to GPUs and docker images.
 Although you could run this model on CPU, we wouldn't recommend it for larger datasets.

 # Docker Installation
 If you're familiar with docker, or even if you're not entirely familiar, this is the easiest option to get all of the requirements/dependencies and code working out of the box with no fiddling.
 The only requirement is for those who want to use a GPU that they install the [nvidia-docker](https://docs.nvidia.com/ai-enterprise/deployment-guide/dg-docker.html).
 However, it should be noted that although windows supports docker it does [NOT support](https://github.com/NVIDIA/nvidia-docker/wiki/Frequently-Asked-Questions#is-microsoft-windows-supported) nvidia/GPU dockers.
 Thus, for windows users you must use the CPU only version or install through the [Conda Installation](#conda-installation).